-In this section we present specific methods to estimate the maximum domination value of a data set.
-We first explain how this maximum domination value is strongly connected with the skyline cardinality of the data set.
-Next, we present two estimation methods inspired from [6, 7, 10], and finally we propose a novel method that is much simpler, more efficient and more accurate than its opponents.
+In this section, we present specific methods to estimate the maximum domination value of a data set.
+We first explain how the maximum domination value is strongly connected with the skyline cardinality of the data set.
+Next, we present two estimation methods inspired from [5, 6, 14], and finally we propose a novel method that is much simpler, more efficient and more accurate than its opponents.

 For each presented estimation method, the main task is to produce a formula that includes only the main data set parameters, which are: the number of items of the data set (cardinality N), and the number of the existing attributes (dimensionality d).
 In this respect, several properties and results are derived for the maximum domination value and the item having this value.

 For the remaining part of this study we adopt the following assumptions:

-- All attribute values in a single dimension are distinct (domain assumption). - The dimensions are statistically independent, i.e., there are no pair-wise or group correlations nor anti-correlations (independence assumption).
+- All attribute values in a single dimension are distinct (domain assumption). - The dimensions are statistically independent, i.e. there are no pair-wise or group correlations nor anti-correlations (independence assumption).

 Let p_i , $i \in \{1, ..., N\}$ be the N items of the data set, and $(x{i_1}, x{i_2}, ..., x{i_d})$ their corresponding attributes in the d selected dimensions.
 Under our assumptions, no two items share a value over any dimension, thus the items can be totally ordered on any dimension.
 Therefore, it is not necessary to consider the actual attribute values of the items, but we can conceptually replace these values by their rank position along any dimension.
-Thus, let $(r{i_1}, r{i_2}, ..., r{i_d})$ be the corresponding final distinct rank positions of item p_i in the selected dimensions (where $r{i_j} \in$ $\{1, ..., N\}$).
+Thus, let $(r{i_1}, r{i_2}, ..., r{i_d})$ be the corresponding final distinct rank positions of item p_i in the selected dimensions (where $r{i_j} \in \{1, ..., N\}$).
 Without loss of generality, we assume that over the attribute values in a dimension minimum is best.
 Then, the item with rank position 1 will have the smallest value on that dimension, whereas the item with rank position N will have the largest one.
+We also assume that in a specific dimension and in a specific rank position all items have equal probability to be placed.
+Note that this assumption does not necessary require the original attribute values to be uniformly distributed within a specific domain.